 - Archives of Traditional Music (ATM) graduate assistant

-This is a 10-month position with tuition remission.
-Assist editors with the preparation of manuscripts for publication; receive, acknowledge, and track submissions using a web-based database; manage correspondence with authors and guest editors; copyedit accepted materials; mark-up manuscripts and coordinate composition process with typesetter; check proofs for errors; coordinate printing with typesetter and printer; coordinate offprint orders and mailing of complimentary copies; post updates to the JFR website.
+The Journal of Folklore Research graduate assistant will work with the journal editors on the preparation of manuscripts for publication; receive, acknowledge, and track submissions using a web-based database; manage correspondence with authors and guest editors; copyedit accepted materials; mark-up manuscripts and coordinate composition process with typesetter; check proofs for errors; coordinate printing with typesetter and printer; coordinate offprint orders and mailing of complimentary copies; post updates to the JFR website.
 Anyone seriously interested in this position should talk to the JFR Editor before the meeting to select AIs and GAs.

 - Society for Ethnomusicology (SEM) graduate assistant

-This 10-month assistantship with tuition remission is for the SEM Editorial Assistant.
-The individual works with the SEM Executive Director, Program Specialist, and publication editors on a range of publications and communications, such as the SEM Newsletter, Ethnomusicology Translations online series, SEM website (including news items), SEM YouTube channel, and SEMAnnouncements-L (electronic list).
+The Society for Ethnomusicology graduate assistant works with the SEM Executive Director, Program Specialist, and publication editors on a range of publications and communications, such as the SEM Newsletter, Ethnomusicology Translations online series, SEM website (including news items), SEM YouTube channel, and listservs.
 Along with editorial and production tasks, the Editorial Assistant writes short articles about SEM and ethnomusicology and assists with the Society’s Annual Meeting, special projects, and general operations.
-The assistantship offers the opportunity to work with the world’s largest association of ethnomusicologists and to communicate with its diverse membership, one quarter of which lives outside the U.S. Individuals with an interest in applying for the position should contact the SEM Executive Director (semexec@indiana.edu).
-The Society seek applicants with a strong interest in writing and editing, familiarity with the Chicago Manual of Style, and the ability to manage detailed information.
+The assistantship offers the opportunity to work with the world’s largest association of ethnomusicologists and to communicate with its diverse membership, one quarter of which lives outside the U.S. Individuals with an interest in applying for the position should contact the SEM Executive Director (semexec@iu.edu).
+SEM seeks applicants with a strong interest in writing and editing, familiarity with the Chicago Manual of Style, and the ability to manage detailed information.

 - Traditional Arts Indiana (TAI) graduate assistant